Courage Kenny Rehabilitation Institute

 Skip section navigation

-We are part of specialized program of Sister Kenny Rehabilitation Institute.
+We are part of a specialized pediatric program of Courage Kenny Rehabilitation Institute.

 To make an appointment, call

 Hanna Maslowski, the recipient of Courage Kenny Rehabilitation Institute's highest Inspiration Award, has spastic quadriplegic cerebral palsy.
 She overcame shyness to enter pageants and start the Pageant of Hope.
 The program gives confidence to girls with special needs.

 At-home ideas for families